ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/kit.md

 The control during the kitting process depends on the specified level.
 For more information, see @levels.

 The Warehouse Order Lines with Kit task type can be executed using the WMS Worker or the Execute lines function.
+Note that Kit lines can only be executed after all of its components' dispatch lines have completed execution.

 ## Result
 The Kit task type lines do NOT create Warehouse Transaction, as the availability of the composite product is kept in the Inventory module.